salizzar/gordon/README.md

 It will generate a RPM package in pkg/ with the following structure:

 * /usr/share/nginx/html/*all-app-stuff*
-* /usr/lib/systemd/system/*app-name*/*all-systemd-stuff*
+* /usr/lib/systemd/system/*all-systemd-stuff*

 Due for conventions, remember:

 * /usr/share/nginx/html is $HOME of user *app-name*
-* Systemd will run app using user *app-name*
+* Systemd will run app using user *app-name.target*

 Sounds good?

 ## Why you not use Omnibus or Heroku buildpacks?

-Because I want to create a tool that can be used as a transition step for building apps.
+Because I want to create a tool able to create Linux packages.

 ## Why you use fpm-cookery templates instead of fpm?